top of page

 Why a Multi-Disciplinary Approach Matters for Developmental Milestones

 When we talk about developmental milestones—rolling, crawling, walking, first words, self-feeding—it’s easy to focus on them individually.
 But the truth is, no milestone happens in isolation.
 Every skill a child develops is interconnected, influenced by multiple areas of growth.
-That’s why at NewDay Child Coaching, we believe in taking a multi-disciplinary approach when discussing and teaching developmental milestones.
+That's where our concept of: Beyond Milestones: How a Multi-Disciplinary Approach Unlocks Your Child’s Full Potential comes in.
+At NewDay Child Coaching, we believe in taking a multi-disciplinary approach when discussing and teaching developmental milestones.
 By looking at development through the lens of multiple professionals—speech-language pathologists (SLPs), occupational therapists (OTs), and physical therapists (PTs)—we can better understand how each skill supports the next and why a whole-child perspective is essential.

 The Interconnected Nature of Milestones